Zuehlke/zuehlke.github.io/README.md

 This Site is where we present our contributions to the Open-source community.

-Everybody of the Zühlke Open Source Community that did relevant contributions to open source projects should be listed here and also all the repositories where Zühlke people did relevant substantial contributions (no matter whether owned by Zühlke or not).
+Everybody of the Zühlke Open Source Community who did relevant contributions to open source projects should be listed here and also all the repositories where Zühlke people did relevant substantial contributions (no matter whether owned by Zühlke or not).

 ## Branches